-- even when successful, CPR is associated with a short survival and will not result in a better quality of life - the 'side effects' of CPR, e.g. bruised or fractured ribs, requiring artificial ventilation in an intensive care unit, brain damage - successful CPR is more likely in the main hospital than Hayward House because: - staff at Hayward House generally have less experience of CPR - access to experienced staff and equipment is generally quicker in the main hospital - surviving CPR at Hayward House would necessitate emergency transfer to the main hospital as Hayward House does not have the facilities to monitor and treat patients who have had a cardiopulmonary arrest.
+- even when successful, CPR is associated with a short survival and will not result in a better quality of life - the 'side effects' of CPR, e.g. bruised or fractured ribs, requiring artificial ventilation in an intensive care unit, brain damage - successful CPR may be more likely in the main hospital than Hayward House as access to experienced staff and equipment is generally quicker in the main hospital - surviving CPR at Hayward House would necessitate emergency transfer to the main hospital as Hayward House does not have the facilities to monitor and treat patients who have had a cardiopulmonary arrest.